RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 ## Cloud Big Table:-
 - Bigtable provides a scalable, fully-managed NoSQL wide-column database that is suitable for both real-time access and analytics workloads.
+- Cloud Bigtable supports up to **4 replicated clusters**.
-- Cloud Bigtable is a wide-column NoSQL database used for high-volume databases that require low millisecond (ms) latency.
+- Cloud Bigtable is a **wide-column NoSQL database** used for **high-volume databases** that require **low millisecond (ms) latency**.
-- Cloud Bigtable is used for IoT, time-series, finance, and similar applications.Bigtable is a managed service, but it is not a NoOps service: like Cloud SQL and Cloud Spanner.
+- Cloud Bigtable is used for **IoT, time-series, finance**, and similar applications.
+- Bigtable is a **managed service**, but it is not a NoOps service: like Cloud SQL and Cloud Spanner.
-- Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.
+- Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics,and machine-learning applications.
 - Data is stored in Bigtable lexicographically by row-key, which is the one indexed column in a Bigtable table.
 - goal when designing a row-key is to take advantage of the fact that Bigtable stores data in a sorted order.

-- Bigtable provides eventual consistency, which means that the data in clusters may not be the same sometimes, but they eventually will have the same data
+- Bigtable provides **eventual consistency**, which means that the data in clusters may not be the same sometimes, but they eventually will have the same data.
 - When creating a Cloud Bigtable instance and cluster, the choice between SSD or HDD storage for the cluster is permanent and cannot be changed using the Google Cloud Platform Console.
 - If you need to convert an existing HDD cluster to SSD, or vice-versa, you can export the data from the existing instance and import it into a new instance.
 - Alternatively, you can use a Cloud Dataflow or Hadoop MapReduce job to copy the data from one instance to another.